moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 4. What life is going extinct on the countries with the given data?
 5. What is the population of the country

-The files contain more features that should be explited.
-Identify more characteristics that you find interesting
+The files contain more features that should be exploited.
+Identify more characteristics that you find interesting.

 ---